michaelhaaf/comp598-2021-project/README.md

  The .json results are printed to stdout, which can be redirected to a .json file using a shell redirect

+ Once manual annotation is complete, we can use `scripts/sanitize_annotations.sh` to automatically check that our coding and sentiment annotations do not have typos or noncompliant topics with those we defined.
+This script is invoked as follows:

+ `scripts/sanitize_annotations.sh`

- Once manual annotation is complete, we can use `compile_word_counts.py` to produce our inital word frequency per topic .json counts file.
+ Once manual annotation is verified, we can use `src/compile_word_counts.py` to produce our inital word frequency per topic .json counts file.
 This script also performs basic NLP preprocessing (stop word, punctuation, insignificant word removal):

 `python src/compile_word_counts -o <word_counts_json> -i <annotated_by_topic_tsv>`

+ Note that per the project requirements, *annotated_by_topic_tsv needs to include all 1000 tweets sampled, not just the 800 remaining after open coding*.
+In our experiment, we combined these .tsv files using standard shell tools (awk and cat).
+The resultant 1000 tweet file is contained in the data/analysis directory.

  Finally, we can compute the top 10 tf-idf words for each topic using the `compute_topic_top_n_tf-idf.py` script: